vaarunx/BMI-Calculator/README.md

 If you wish to use this app, please go to send_email.py and use your own email and password in that place!
+Also I've commented out the postgreSQL database line.
+Please add your password and the name of your database in app.py.